Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Model

 \subsection{Optimal Revenue Benchmark}

-{Our benchmark, which we refer to as $\OptM$ (we drop the subscript when it is clear from the context), is an incentive-compatible (truthful) and individually rational revenue-optimal auction in the independent value setting.
+{Our benchmark, which we refer to as $\OptM$ (we exclude the subscript when it is evident from the context), is an incentive-compatible (truthful) and individually rational revenue-optimal auction in the independent value setting.
 This {mechanism} was designed by \citet{myerson1981optimal}.
-For most of our results, the specific form of the optimal auction is irrelevant.
-We will use only the fact that it is a deterministic truthful auction, and hence, the taxation principle \citep{hammond1979straightforward} gives a simple equivalent form of expressing such a mechanism. {Even when the distributions are not regular, Myerson's mechanism can be {implemented} as a deterministic mechanism; see \cite{myerson1981optimal} and \cite{chawla2014bayesian}.}}
+For most of our results, the specific form of the optimal mechanism is irrelevant.
+We use only the fact that it is a deterministic truthful mechanism.
+Hence, the taxation principle provides a simple equivalent form of expressing such a mechanism; {see the discussion after Theorem 2 in \cite{hammond1979straightforward}.} {Note that even when the distributions are not regular, the Myersonian mechanism can be {implemented} as a deterministic mechanism; see \cite{myerson1981optimal} and \cite{chawla2014bayesian}.}}

+{The following lemma describes the taxation principle in any deterministic truthful mechanism.
+We do not prove it here, as the proof for this can be derived from any standard auction theory textbook; see, for example, Theorem 9.36 in \cite{NRTV07}.

-By taxation principle (see Appendix~\ref{sec:taxation} for details), given any deterministic truthful mechanism $\mech$ in any one-dimensional private-value setting with arbitrary feasibility constraints (including single-unit, multi-units, matroids, position auctions), there are threshold functions $t_i(\vminus)$ for each buyer $i${,} depending only on the bids of the other buyers $\vminus = (v_j)_{j \neq i}${,} such that buyer $i$ with $v_i>t_i(\vminus)$ is a winner and pays $t_i(\vminus)$.
+{\begin{lemma}[Taxation {Principle}] Given a deterministic truthful mechanism $\mech$ in any one-dimensional independent private-value setting with arbitrary feasibility constraints (including single-unit, multi-unit, and matroids), there are threshold functions $t_i(\vminus)$ for each buyer $i${,} that depend only on the bids of other buyers $\vminus = (v_j)_{j \neq i}${,} such that the allocation and payment of mechanism $\mech$ can be described in the following manner: \begin{itemize} \item if $v_i > t_i(\vminus)$, then buyer $i$ is allocated and he is charged the threshold $t_i(\vminus)$. \item if $v_i = t_i(\vminus)$, then either buyer $i$ is allocated and charged $t_i(\vminus)$ or is not allocated and not charged.